DaymareOn/Diplomacy/oolite.oxp.Day.Diplomacy.oxp/Diplomacy_readme.txt

 ==============================
 Changelog

+0.9     Improvement, flavor: the score given to a system by another depend on who they are allied to.
+        Improvement, flavor: systems may now break their alliances.
-0.9     Bugfix: systems within 7 ly of any of both systems in the alliance are now informed of the alliance.
+        Bugfix: systems within 7 ly of any of both systems in the alliance are now informed of the alliance.
+        Improvement, dev func: introduced an Alliance API.
 0.8     Improvement, flavor: Two systems within 7ly of each other may now form an alliance, depending
         on their relation quality.
 Currently, each must have a score for the other of at least +0.5.
         Improvement, flavor: some Snooper news are now displayed when an alliance is formed between two systems,